shankeerthans/progress-loader/README.md

 - 🌀 **Indeterminate Loader**: A simple, spinning activity indicator.
 - ⏳ **Determinate Loader**: Displays progress as it fills up.
 - 🎨 **Customizable**: Easily change colors, sizes, and styles to match your app’s theme.
-- 🎯 **Completion Icons**: Display a checkmark or other custom icons when the task is complete.
-- 💡 **Easy Integration**: No need for packages or dependencies—just copy the code and you're ready to go.

 ## Installation